 First, have the following documents on hand before you pay any fees or take any tests:

-- Properly completed Medical Examiner Certificate or ADOT card (available at any CDL office).
+- Properly completed Medical Examiner Certificate.
 You must have a current physical examination.
 This examination may be performed by a licensed doctor of medicine, doctor of osteopathy, physician assistant, advanced practice nurse or doctor of chiropractic.

 - Social Security card

 - Acceptable forms of identification

 - Arizona law and FMCSA regulation 49 CFR 383.71 require that you submit proof that your presence in the United States is authorized under federal law.
 See CDL Documentation Requirements for a listing of acceptable proof of authorized presence.

 - You need at least two documents listed – one must have a clear photo of you

 - Or three documents listed with no photo

 - One must be listed under the Primary column

 - All must be originals or copies, in English, certified by the issuing agency